data-talks-sydney/etl-bi-engineer-datatalks-challenge/README.md

 # BI Engineer Task

-There are four stages to this task:
+There are Five stages to this task:

 **Data Gathering** : Unhash the data (`/data/bi_data.zip`),extract it and, more importantly, place it in a data warehouse like Snowflake or Big Query so you can use it for the rest of the tasks in this challenge.